 Part B introduces the methods and processes followed for collecting and analysing ontologies and datasets.
-Methods have been co-developed with WP3 in respect of the interoperability area energy measurement and validation.
-The common process for identifying and collecting relevant resources is first updated (chapters 6 and 7) from what presented in previous version of this deliverable, followed by a description of the resources collected, namely relevant ontologies, datasets and alignments and links among them (chapters 8 and 9).
+Methods have been co-developed with WP2 in respect of the interoperability area energy management systems.
+The common process for identifying and collecting relevant resources is first updated (chapters 6-7) from what presented in previous version of this deliverable, followed by a description of the resources collected, namely relevant ontologies, datasets and alignments and links among them (chapter 7).